BismaHaroon/GeoPhoto/ARCHITECTURE.md

 - **Monorepo over separate repos** — easier to run locally, simpler for a reviewer to clone and understand.
 - **JWT over session cookies** — stateless, SPA-friendly, no server-side session store needed.
-- **Ollama over cloud AI APIs** — LLaVA runs locally inside Docker at zero cost.
-The REST API (`POST /api/generate`) is simple enough that no SDK is needed — a plain `HttpClient` call from the backend suffices.
+- **Gemini 2.5 Flash over local AI** — provides high-quality vision descriptions via a free REST API.
+No local GPU required, no model weights to manage.
+The free tier is sufficient for a demo workload.
-- **Background AI call** — AI description is generated after the photo is saved, so the upload doesn't block on inference time.
-The UI shows a "generating description..." placeholder and polls or updates when ready.
+- **Background AI call** — AI description is generated after the photo is saved, so the upload is never blocked by inference latency.
+The UI shows "⏳ Generating description..." and polls every 3 seconds until the description is ready.
 - **`IStorageService` abstraction** — swapping local disk to S3 is a one-line config change, not a refactor.
+This keeps the business logic clean and environment-agnostic.
-- **Marker clustering over raw markers** — `Leaflet.markercluster` handles 10k markers gracefully with 5 lines of code.
+- **Marker clustering over raw markers** — react-leaflet-cluster groups nearby markers at low zoom levels, directly addressing the 10k photo performance requirement stated in the brief.
+Near-zero implementation cost with significant performance gain.
+- **Upload preview modal** — showing a thumbnail before confirming the upload reduces accidental uploads and gives the user confidence they selected the right file.